david-mohr/VendWeighScales/readme.md

 ## What is it?

-The Vend cloud based POS software has no plans of supporting any kind of weigh scales (for selling things like fruit and veg).
+The Vend cloud based POS software has [no plans of supporting any kind of weigh scales](https://support.vendhq.com/hc/en-us/articles/360000716176-Can-I-connect-Vend-to-my-weighing-scale-) (for selling things like fruit and veg).
 Amazingly some people at the Manly Food Co-op worked out a way to do it.
 Manly Food Co-op has the CAS SW-IC RS model weigh scale whereas we in Canberra have the older CAS AP-1.
 We have adapted their Chrome extension to suit.

+## Troubleshooting

+If the scales don't function in Vend, try the following in this order:

+1. Open a new browser tab and go to http://localhost:3000

+2. Try reading the scale weight manually from the browser tab

+## Development

+Clone this github repo onto your local machine.

+Install or use Node.js *version 10* on your local machine.
+Check which version of Node you are running with the `node --version` command.

+If you have a newer version of Node it might be useful to use [`nvm`](https://github.com/nvm-sh/nvm) to install and manage older versions of Node.
+Use the command `nvm use 10` and then check again with `node --version` command.
+Any 10.x version of Node.js should be fine.

+Change into the 02_NodeServer directory and run `npm install`

+Spin up a weigh scale server with the command `node weigh_scale_server.js`

 ## How does it work?